-The 685-acre multi-use town centre has become a staple in the Grand Cayman community.
+This bustling Town Centre is a must-visit in the Grand Cayman community.
 As a place to work, dine, and play, Camana Bay is home to a myriad of top business establishments, diverse restaurants, and designer shops.

-Among the hundreds of events held annually, Camana Bay hosts weekly events such as the Farmers & Artisans Market on Wednesdays, followed by their acclaimed Flavour Tour where foodies can experience various dishes and paired cocktails on a guided culinary tour of the Town’s signature restaurants.
-On the weekends, it is common for the town to be bustling with many visitors who have come to shop, catch a Hollywood blockbuster at the island’s only cinema, Camana Bay Cinema, or splash about in the harbourfront fountains.
+Among the many events held annually, Camana Bay hosts weekly events such as a local farmers market on Wednesdays, the acclaimed Flavour Tour where foodies can experience various dishes and paired cocktails on a guided culinary tour of the Town’s signature restaurants and, on the weekends, catch a Hollywood blockbuster at the island’s only cinema, Camana Bay Cinema, or splash about in the harbourfront fountains.

 3. Take in a festival

 Never dull, the Cayman Islands have plenty of fun events throughout the year to keep residents and visitors entertained.
-In early January partake in Cayman Cookout, a three-day dining experience at The Ritz-Carlton, Grand Cayman, where celebrity chefs like Eric Ripert and Anthony Bourdain demonstrate how they create their signature dishes.
+In early January partake in Cayman Cookout, a three-day dining experience at The Ritz-Carlton, Grand Cayman, where celebrity chefs like Eric Ripert and José Andrés demonstrate how they create their signature dishes.
 Residents also enjoy a multitude of music festivals, sporting events, and cultural festivals like Pirates Week in early November.

 4. Embrace arts and culture

 Browse a collection of local artwork and traditional crafts as well as ever-changing international exhibits at The National Gallery of the Cayman Islands.
 Check out the latest events held by the Cayman National Cultural Foundation, featuring events from steel pan performances to storytelling with Gimistory.